 Honors students are encouraged to consult with Professor Haugaard about initiating groups or events during the academic year.
-In the past, students have initiated several community service projects, an a cappella group, a writing support group, and our open-mic night: Florescent Expression.
+In the past, students have initiated several community service projects, an a cappella group, a writing support group, and an open-mic night: Florescent Expression.
 Many of these groups and events are ongoing and the creation of new groups or events is encouraged.

-Dessert receptions are held at the beginning of every fall semester in Professor Haugaard's faculty apartment in Steinmetz Hall, as a way for Dr. Haugaard to meet students new to The Honors College. honors performance at the Performing Arts Center
+Dessert receptions are held at the beginning of every fall semester in Professor Haugaard's faculty apartment in Steinmetz Hall, as a way for Dr. Haugaard to meet students new to The Honors College.

 Exploring the Campus Events

 Selected professors teaching honors courses are asked to present public lectures in the evening in the honors residence halls.
-These public lectures foster a sense of living and learning in a community of developing scholars.
+These lectures foster a sense of living and learning in a community of developing scholars.
 They also offer an opportunity for students to find out more about the areas of interest of professors teaching honors courses.